ngahane/Monos-i18n/README.md

 # Monos-i18n
-Monos is a javascrpite library for internationalization.
+Monos is a javascript library for internationalization.